i-am-faith/Microsoft-Sales-Analysis/README.md

 ## CONTRIBUTION
 1. Sonali - I built a clear and interactive Power BI dashboard from scratch, making data easy to explore and understand.
+2. Sayan - I wrote the DAX queries for the columns and measures that are the backbone of the project's analysis.

 ## 📬 Feedback & Contributions